-- The IP address replacement feature is not supported for an IPv6 address configuration. - The IP address replacement feature is supported on a RUCKUS FastIron router image only. - You cannot change the subnet mask by using the replace parameter. - You can replace IP addresses only on the management interface and data ports. - You cannot replace a secondary IP address.
+- The IP address replacement feature is not supported for an IPv6 address configuration. - You cannot change the subnet mask by using the replace parameter. - You can replace IP addresses only on the management interface and data ports. - You cannot replace a secondary IP address.
 You can only replace the primary IP address.